 If you have time, follow the signs to the Young Readers’ Room on the Ground Floor.
 This is a quiet corner of the library filled with books for children and teens.
 It’s the only place in the library where you can read without making arrangements in advance

 After a morning of tours, your kids will be ready to get outside and run around.
-Grab lunch from a food truck on the National Mall, or stop to ride the carousel.
+Grab lunch from the food court at the U.S. Capitol building or a food truck on the National Mall.

 In the afternoon, explore a few of the free Smithsonian museums.
 The most popular museums for kids are the American History Museum, the Air and Space Museum or the Natural History Museum.
 However, you can’t go wrong with any of the Smithsonian museums so pick a subject that interests your family and start there.

 On Day 2, plan to see the memorials and monuments that Washington D.C. is famous for.
 You can see them on foot, by bicycle or via a Hop-on, Hop-off Bus Tour.
 All are good options.
 The Big Bus Hop-on, Hop-off Tour is included in the Go Washington DC Card.

 Your best view of the White House will be as you stand at the base of the Washington Monument.
 Plan to ride the elevator to the top of the Washington Monument to capture views of the city.
 A limited number of tickets are available each day at the base of the monument, or you can reserve yours online.
 (Update: The Washington Monument is closed for repairs until 2019.)